 - You can now pause, and resume recording; just click on the recording name or icon.
 Great for long sessions where you don’t want a load of cruft to wade through in post production.

 - The forced recording in parts has been removed.
 This was a compromise that existed solely to work around browser bugs.
 Anyone who has experienced lost parts due to the browser intervening with “This web page wants to download multiple files” will appreciate this!
 And stitching together parts, perhaps with glitches at the boundary, is no longer necessary.

-- You can now download, and re-download the same recording multiple times.
-We had support emails and much sympathy for users who ended up downloading files to, either full disks or lost folders.
-Now after free’ing up some disk space, its simple to re-download.
+- You can now save, and re-save the same recording multiple times.
+We had support emails and much sympathy for users who ended up saving files to, either full disks or lost folders.
+Now after free’ing up some disk space, its simple to re-save.

 - Save a recording as you go, just in case there’s a problem.

 In addition to these, all the existing quality functionality still exists.
 Remember, all these juicy features are part of the free Cleanfeed, too (you don’t need Pro):